ada-lang-io/ada-lang-io/docs/projects-to-work-on.md

   language.
 Alire is always looking for testers for new releases, feedback, improvements and fixes.
 If you are looking for a project to help with, Alire would be great!
-  - **Add new packages:** one of the easiest ways to help Alire is by adding Ada projects and packages to the index and making them available for the entire community.
+  - **Add new crates:** one of the easiest ways to help Alire is by adding Ada applications and libraries (called crates) to the index and making them available for the entire community.
   - **Help with the documentation.**
-  - **Help build and test Alire in new architectures.**
+  - **Help build Alire in new architectures (for example RISC-V).**
   - **Improve the [compiler
     packaging](https://github.com/alire-project/GNAT-FSF-builds)** of Alire by
     adding a new architecture and testing it more.